Horncastle Community Larder

-For over 10 years, they’ve provided the local community with essential food and hygiene products, from tinned veg and dried noodles, to toilet roll and washing powder.
+For over 10 years, they’ve provided the local community with essential food and hygiene products, from tinned veg and dried noodles, to toilet rolls and washing powder.
 Since the pandemic, demand for their services has soared.

 While some food bank users might be in need of specific items, half the parcels that are sent out are to people that have nothing left in their cupboards – this includes things like toothpaste and nappies, too.